 Speaking with people currently working in your targeted field(s) can give you a realistic, practical, and ‘up close’ sense of the profession.
 The person can provide insights into the satisfactions and frustrations of the job, may explain some aspects of which you were not aware, and give you advice about pursuing internships, jobs, or graduate schools in a given field.
 Informational interviews can be conducted when you are still assessing your interest in several careers and after you have identified the career field you want to pursue.

-Consider friends, family, faculty members and your advisor as a start.
-These are the people who know you best and want to be helpful in your job search process.
-Remember to ask each individual who else they believe you should contact.
-Another great resource for informational interviews and networking is CC alumni.
+Consider friends, family, and faculty members as a start.
+These are the people who know you best and want to be helpful in your process.
+Another great resource is CC alumni.
 Check out OurCC Connections, a searchable database of more than 6,000 Colorado College alumni and parents who have volunteered to be a resource to students and fellow alumni about careers and career networking.